 Existence before essence

 Another defining feature of Sartre’s conception is that existence comes before essence (p 26).
-Put another way, there is no universal essence (the psychological makeup and character) of mankind, only the individual essences of countless people, created in infinitely varied circumstances with infinitely varying outcomes.
+Put another way, there is no universal essence (the psychological makeup and character) of mankind, only the individual essences of countless people, created after birth in infinitely varied circumstances with infinitely varying outcomes.

 Commitment only to the known